Tom-Olsen/Ember/readme.txt

+Prerequisites:
+To compile this code, you need to have the Vulkan SDK 1.3.290.0 or later installed.
+All other dependencies (SDL, glm, spdlog) are submodules and will be compiled from the source.

 How to compile (Windows 10):
 Clone repository with submodules: git clone --recurse-submodules <repository-url>
 Create a build directory in the root folder of the repository.